March 20, 1937

 Early Work and Success as a Songwriter

-Jerry Reed’s guitar work was marked by syncopation and complexity, while his songwriting and stage persona conveyed strutting wit and backwoods intelligence.
+Jerry Reed left indelible marks as a hit recording artist, virtuoso guitarist, songwriter, and movie star.
+His guitar work was marked by syncopation and complexity, while his songwriting and stage persona conveyed strutting wit and backwoods intelligence.
 Still widely emulated as a picker, he combined complex independent lines in the guitar’s bass and treble ranges and used rippling combinations of fretted and open strings.
 During his lifetime, Reed influenced singer-guitarists such as Steve Wariner and prominent studio guitar players, including Brent Mason and even Chet Atkins, who recorded several Reed songs on his own albums and as well as two duet guitar albums with Reed.

 “Every move he made was to entertain and make the world more fun,” Reed devotee Brad Paisley said after Reed’s death in 2008.
 “Because he was such a great, colorful personality with his acting and songs and entertaining, sometimes people didn’t even notice that he was just about the best guitarist you’ll ever hear.”